kylebgorman/perceptronix/README.md

 labels but not the one under consideration---is merely that of a hash table miss.

-TODO: Kyle will add an actual big-O analysis here.

 When you have sparse features, but you know the maximum number of labels at construction time (and this number is small, say, less than 64), consider using `SparseDenseMultinomial(Averaging)Perceptron` rather than